nathan-folsom/jotai-composition/src/article.md

 }
 ```

 This component is nice... until we run into use cases that require additional functionality.
 For example, a search bar!
-The simplest way to add search functionality is to just add an `enableSearch` prop and filtering logic within the component.
+The simplest way to add search functionality is to add an `enableSearch` prop for backwards compatibility, and filtering logic within the component.

 ```
 function Picker({ options, enableSearch }: PickerProps) {